SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

    The **SQL Catalogue** window opens.
 3. In the **Save As** box, type in a name for your SQL script and select **Save**.

+.. tip:: When you choose a name for a SQL script, it is advisable to choose a name that accurately reflects the SQL action or purpose.

 Creating a New Job
 ==================